pyyupsk/glancy/README.md

 }, 6000);
 ```

-## API Reference
+## 📖 API Reference

-### Glancy Methods
+### ⚙️ Glancy Methods

 #### `set(key: string, value: T, ttl?: number): void`

-Sets a value in storage.
-You can optionally specify a TTL (time-to-live).
+Stores a value with an optional TTL.

 #### `get<T>(key: string): T | null`

-Gets a value from storage.
-Returns `null` if the key does not exist or has expired.
+Retrieves a value.
+Returns `null` if the key doesn’t exist or has expired.

 #### `remove(key: string): void`

-Removes an item from storage.
+Deletes an item from storage.

 #### `clear(): void`

-Clears all items within the current namespace.
+Removes all items in the current namespace.

 #### `keys(): string[]`

-Returns an array of keys within the current namespace.
+Lists all keys in the namespace.

 #### `has(key: string): boolean`